yiisoft/yii2-apidoc/README.md

     vendor/bin/apidoc guide source/docs ./output

-Note that in order to generate proper index file, the `README.md` file containing links to guide sections must be present.
+Note that in order to generate a proper index file, the `README.md` file containing links to guide sections must be present.
 An example of such file can be found [here](https://raw.githubusercontent.com/yiisoft/yii2/master/docs/guide/README.md).